The Prostate Cancer Group at MOMA

 Another major clinical challenge is inherent and acquired therapy resistance in patients with advanced metastatic PC.
 Hence, there is also an urgent need for development of novel precision oncology approaches, which could ensure that each patient is treated according to the unique genetic/molecular profile of his tumor.

 Since 2002, the prostate cancer research group has collaborated closely with the Department of Urology at Aarhus University Hospital, to collect biological samples from patients with PC.

-Currently, our biobank holds samples from more than 2500 PC patients with full clinical follow-up information.
-We also have PC tissue microarrays with specimens from >800 PC patients, constructed in collaboration with the Department of Histopathology at Aarhus University Hospital.
+Currently, our biobank holds samples from more than 5000 PC patients and controls with full clinical follow-up information.
+We also have PC tissue microarrays with specimens from >1000 PC patients, constructed in collaboration with the Department of Histopathology at Aarhus University Hospital.